INSECTS AROUND BANNING

 What eats dragonflies?
 Frogs, fish, birds, and large spiders are all predators of adult dragonflies.
 A dragonfly baby, also called a larvae or nymph is vulnerable to the same predators

 Underwater, aquatic plants, grasses and roots provide excellent cover to sleep among.
-On the land, dragonflies will sleep tucked away in buses or under leaves, or sometimes more out in plain sight, if they feel sufficiently camouflaged.
+On the land, dragonflies will sleep tucked away in bushes or under leaves, or sometimes more out in plain sight, if they feel sufficiently camouflaged.
 Dragonflies do sleep.

 Dragonflies also don’t carry diseases or germs!
 Adult dragonflies typically weigh just over a tenth of an ounce.
 Their wingspan generally reaches from two to five inches wide.
 They are some of the fastest flying insects in the world reaching speeds of over 48 kilometers (30 miles) per hour.